 There are thousands upon thousands of newly self-published memoirs every year on Amazon.

-When you publish a memoir, you will need to find a way to climb up past more than 100,000 other titles to achieve a sales rank.
+When you publish a memoir, you will need to find a way to rise above more than 100,000 other titles to achieve a sales rank.

 Even if you can manage to climb, it is not a high-selling genre like romance.